magnet-tn/dwa15-fall2016-notes/03_Laravel/10_Controllers.md

 ## Connecting Routes to Controllers
 Once you have Controllers, you can set up your routes so that they invoke specific methods in controllers.
-This means you don't have to embed so much logic in your routes file as we've been doing this far.
+This means you don't have to embed logic in your routes file as we've been doing this far.

 So, this...